janclemenslab/das/docs/quickstart_bird.md

 In the tutorial, we will train _DAS_ using an iterative and adaptive protocol that allows to quickly create a large dataset of annotations: Annotate a few syllable renditions, fast-train a network on those annotations, and then use that network to predict new annotations on a larger part of the recording.
 These first predictions require manually correction, but correcting is typically much faster than annotating everything from scratch.
 This correct-train-predict cycle is then repeated with ever larger datasets until network performance is satisfactory.

 ## Download example data
+To follow the tutorial, download and open these two audio files:

+- [birdname_130519_113032.2.wav](https://github.com/janclemenslab/DAS/releases/download/data/birdname_130519_113032.2.wav).
+We will use this file for training a DAS network.
+- [birdname_130519_110831.1.wav](https://github.com/janclemenslab/DAS/releases/download/data/birdname_130519_110831.1.wav).
+We will use this file for testing the trained DAS network.

-To follow the tutorial, download and open this [audio file](https://github.com/janclemenslab/DAS/releases/download/data/birdname_130519_110831.1.wav).
-The recording is of a Zebra finch male, recorded by Jack Goffinet et al. (part of [this dataset](https://research.repository.duke.edu/concern/datasets/9k41zf38g)).
-We will walk through loading, annotating, training and predicting using this file as an example.
+The recordings are of a Zebra finch male, recorded by Jack Goffinet et al. (part of [this dataset](https://research.repository.duke.edu/concern/datasets/9k41zf38g)).
+We will walk through loading, annotating, training and predicting using these files as examples.

 ## Start the GUI